Smithsonian/ngeht-challenge-content/content/challenge2.md

 Example: challenge2\_SGRA\_GRMHD\_eht2022\_230\_ehtim\_freekroelofs

-Within the folder, put the FITS images sorted by timestamp in hours UT, e.g. 0000.fits, 0001.fits, etc. Also provide the start time in hours UT and frame duration in hours in a file timestamps.txt, which for a movie starting at midnight UT with a frame duration of 10 minutes should look like:
+Within the folder, put the FITS images sorted by frame number, e.g. 0000.fits, 0001.fits, etc. Also provide the start time in hours UT and frame duration in hours in a file timestamps.txt, which for a movie starting at midnight UT with a frame duration of 10 minutes should look like: